 4. Flexible Rewards Cards

 If you only want one credit card in your wallet, it should be this one if you’re considering using rewards to make travel cheaper.
-Right now, you can get an 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening..
+Right now, you can get:

-The great thing about this program is that you can redeem the points for cash back.
-Or you can transfer them to another rewards program.
-So you could transfer the points to your hotel chain’s rewards account, which could increase their value (depending on the program).
+With this card, rewards are worth 25% more when you redeem them for travel through Chase.
+You can also redeem points for cash back but you won’t get that 25% boost in value.
+Or you can transfer them to a travel partner.
+For example, transferring the points to your hotel chain’s rewards account could increase their value (depending on the program).
 So this card is a great way to get flexible rewards that you can use on all of your travel needs, including hotel stays.
 There is an annual fee of $95, but if you travel regularly, or even occasionally, it can be worth it.

 5. Combining Credit Cards